Soft labelling for semantic segmentation: Bringing coherence to label down-sampling: Experimental results

-\paragraph{Implementation details} We employ Pytorch as our deep learning framework.
-As GPU hardware, experiments are carried out either on a single GeForce Titan 12GB or on a single Titan RTX 24GB.
-We employ the maximum batch size for each GPU: 6 and 20 for the 12GB GPU (input resolution of $256 \times 512$ and $128 \times 256$, respectively), and 3 and 12 for the 24GB GPU (input resolution of $512 \times 1024$ and $256 \times 512$, respectively).
-Our model is trained using SGD optimizer with momentum of $0.9$ and weight decay of $10^{-4}$ following \cite{NVIDIA_semseg}.
-No extra data is employed for any reported result, being restricted to the available train and test sets of each dataset.
-The code and setup for reproducibility are available at \href{hidden for revision}{$<$hidden for revision to preserve anonymity$>$}.
+\paragraph{Implementation details} We use PyTorch as our deep-learning framework.
+As GPU hardware, experiments are carried out on a constrained setup with a single GPU (either a GeForce Titan 12GB, Titan RTX 24GB, or A40 48GB).
+We employ the maximum batch size for each GPU: 6 and 20 for the 12GB GPU (input resolution of $256 \times 512$ and $128 \times 256$, respectively), 3 and 12 for the 24GB GPU (input resolution of $512 \times 1024$ and $256 \times 512$, respectively), and 6 and 3 for the 48GB GPU (input resolution of $512 \times 1024$ and $1024 \times 2048$, respectively).
+Our models are trained using SGD optimiser with momentum of $0.9$ and weight decay of $10^{-4}$ as in \cite{NVIDIA_semseg}.
+No additional data is used, relying solely on the train and validation sets provided for each dataset.
+The code and setup for reproducibility are available at \href{https://github.com/vpulab/soft-labels-SS}{https://github.com/vpulab/soft-labels-SS}.